NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 ### Running an Interactive Spark Shell

-If you need an interactive spark-shell with Executor POD(s) running inside Kubernetes:
+If you need an interactive Spark shell with executor pods running inside the Kubernetes cluster:
 ```shell
 $SPARK_HOME/bin/spark-shell \
      --master $K8SMASTER \